Wedding industry in the United States: Wedding ceremony

 This money may go towards things such as renting a venue, flowers and other decorations, the officiant, the wedding planner, and invitations to the event, as well as music played before and during the ceremony.

-For wedding invitations, couples spend, on average, about US$848, which includes costs of stationery accessories ($188) and printed, pre-made invitations or reply cards ($659).
+For wedding invitations, couples spent in 2009, on average, about US$848, which includes costs of stationery accessories ($188) and printed, pre-made invitations or reply cards ($659).

 A wedding band or singer may cost at least $1,000 depending on who performs, and this cost can be for either the ceremony or the reception.
-A professional wedding planner may charge about US$25 per hour or $3,000 total.
+A professional wedding planner may charge about $25 per hour or $3,000 total.

 Clothing and accessories

 Clothing

-In the United States in 2013, the average wedding dress cost US$1,211.
+In the United States in 2013, the average wedding dress cost $1,211.

 Television series like TLC's "Say Yes to The Dress" which features bridal boutique, Kleinfeld's, show the workings of the bridal gown industry.
 The bridal gown industry relies mainly on bridal magazines for advertising.

 As for the groom, the cost of his clothes and accessories is considerably less than the bride, with the average cost coming to about $313.